President of the Republic of China: Diplomatic protocol

 At the funeral of Pope John Paul II, President Chen Shui-bian (far left), whom the Holy See recognizes as the head of state of China, was seated in the front row (in French alphabetical order) beside the first lady and president of Brazil.

 Air Force 3701, the presidential aircraft of Taiwan.

 The diplomatic protocol regarding the President of the ROC is rather complex because of the political status of Taiwan.
 In the nations that have diplomatic relations with the ROC, the president is accorded the standard treatment that is given to a head of state.
 In other nations, the president is formally a private citizen, although even in these cases, travel usually meets with strong objections from the People's Republic of China.

 The president of ROC has traveled several times to the United States, formally in transit to and from Central America, where a number of countries do recognize the ROC.
 This system allows the president to visit the United States without the US State Department having to issue a visa.
 During these trips, the president is not formally treated as a head of state, does not meet US government officials in their official capacities, and does not visit Washington, D.C.
 However, in these visits, the ROC president invariably meets with staff members from the US government, although these visits are with lower-ranking officials in non-governmental surroundings.

 In the area of Southeast Asia, the ROC president was able to arrange visits in the early 1990s which were formally private tourist visits.
 However, these have become increasingly infrequent as a result of PRC pressure.

 At the annual Asia-Pacific Economic Cooperation leaders' summit, the ROC president is forbidden from attending personally, and must send a special envoy to represent them at the event.

 However, on 2 December 2016, US President-elect Donald Trump accepted a congratulatory telephone call from the ROC president, a clear break from prior protocol.

-The Government of the People's Republic of China and its media uses the terms Leader of the Taiwan Area, Leader of the Taiwan Region (台灣地區領導人 (台湾地区领导人, Táiwān dìqū lǐngdǎorén)) and Leader of the Taiwanese Authorities (台灣當局領導人 (台湾当局领导人, Táiwān dāngjú lǐngdǎo rén)) to describe Taiwan's head of state.
+The Chinese Communist Party (CCP), the Government of the People's Republic of China and its media all use the terms Leader of the Taiwan Area, Leader of the Taiwan Region (台灣地區領導人 (台湾地区领导人, Táiwān dìqū lǐngdǎorén)) and Leader of the Taiwanese Authorities (台灣當局領導人 (台湾当局领导人, Táiwān dāngjú lǐngdǎo rén)) to describe Taiwan's head of state.
 These terms are used by the media in the People's Republic of China (PRC) to reflect the PRC's official stance of not recognizing the legitimacy of Taiwan as a country, or of Two Chinas.
 If the official title cannot be avoided in a news article, quotation marks would be used around terms for all official ROC positions and organizations.